Brexit: UK and EU hold emergency talks | DW | 10.09.2020

 Read more: Brexit: UK introduces new bill, what you need to know

+"First there is the Joint Committee.
+If it's short on the necessary clarifications, the dispute settling mechanism under the Withdrawal Agreement is there," an EU diplomat told Reuters.

-Keeping that border free of customs posts and other obstacles is a key aim of the Withdrawal Agreement signed by the two sides less than a year ago.
+The deal was signed by the two sides less than a year ago.
+Keeping the border between Northern Ireland and EU member Ireland free of customs posts and other obstacles is a key aim.

-However, the UK announced this week that it plans to legislate to give itself the power to deviate from some of the provisions in the agreement, regarding trade with Northern Ireland.
+However, the UK's new plans include legislation to give itself the power to deviate from some of the provisions in the agreement.

 An open border would violate the peace agreement that ended decades of violence in Northern Ireland.